wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 !!! success "Congratulations!"
     In this practical session, you learned how to:

-    - how to use the wis2box-webapp dataset editor
+    - use the wis2box-webapp dataset editor
     - create new datasets using Template=*weather/surface-based-observations/synop* and Template=*other*
     - define your discovery metadata
     - review your data mappings
-    - publish discovery metadata
-    - review the WIS2 notification for your discovery metadata
+    - publish discovery metadata and review the WIS2 notification